 - Use up all the cleaning supplies and paper products instead of buying more, without thinking at the market

-Do these and you will feel more empowered and confident about your money.
+Do these and create your own budget calendar and you will feel more empowered and confident about your money.

 When you subtract all of your expenses and extras from your total income, you should have ample leftover money.